hrcraddock/plants/opiumpoppy/README.md

 [^ref2]: Maria Laura Leone, “Sacred Opium Botany in Daunia (Italy) from the VII – VI Cent.
 BC,” Eleusis, *Journal of Psychoactive Plants and Compounds New Series*, 2002–2003, 71–82 https://www.artepreistorica.com/2010/01/sacred-opium-botany-in-daunia-italy-from-the-7-to-6-centuries-bc
 [^ref3]: Leone, 73.
 [^ref4]: M. D. Merlin, “Archaeological Evidence for the Tradition of Psychoactive Plant Use in the Old World,” *Economic Botany* 57, no. 3 (2003): 295–323. http://www.jstor.org/stable/4256701.
+[^ref5]: Paolo Nencini (1997), "Social Pharmacology the Rules of Drug Taking: Wine and Poppy Derivatives in the Ancient World.
+VI.
+Poppies as a Source of Food and Drug, Substance Use & Misuse," 32:6, 763, DOI: 10.3109/10826089709039375
+[^ref6]: Paolo Nencini, "Facts and Factoids in the Early History of the Opium Poppy, The Social History of Alcohol and Drugs," Volume 36, Number 1 (Spring 2022), March 11 2022, 66, https://doi.org/10.1086/718481.
+Accessed 23 June 2023.
+[^ref7]: Nencini, "Facts and Factoids," 61.
-[^ref5]: See William Robinson, *The Wild Garden Or, “Our Grove and Shrubberies Made Beautiful By The Naturalization of Hardy Exotic Plants: With A Chapter On The Garden of British Wild Flowers” (London: John Murray), 1870.* 1st edition; see William Robinson, *The English Flower Garden and Home Grounds of Hardy Trees and Flowers Only*, 11th Edition (London: John Murray), 1933, 700.
+[^ref8]: See William Robinson, *The Wild Garden Or, “Our Grove and Shrubberies Made Beautiful By The Naturalization of Hardy Exotic Plants: With A Chapter On The Garden of British Wild Flowers” (London: John Murray), 1870.* 1st edition; see William Robinson, *The English Flower Garden and Home Grounds of Hardy Trees and Flowers Only*, 11th Edition (London: John Murray), 1933, 700.
-[^ref6]: Robinson, The Wild Garden, 52.
+[^ref9]: Robinson, The Wild Garden, 52.
-[^ref7]: Zheng, Yangwen, “The Social Life of Opium in China, 1483-1999.” *Modern Asian Studies* 37, no. 1 (2003): 5. http://www.jstor.org/stable/3876550.
+[^ref10]: Zheng, Yangwen, “The Social Life of Opium in China, 1483-1999.” *Modern Asian Studies* 37, no. 1 (2003): 5. http://www.jstor.org/stable/3876550.
-[^ref8]: Hans Derks,  “The ‘Violent Opium Company’ (VOC) in the East,” in *History of the Opium Problem: The Assault on the East, ca. 1600-1950* 105 (Leiden, Netherlands: Brill, 2012), 189–238. http://www.jstor.org/stable/10.1163/j.ctv4cbhdf.18
+[^ref11]: Hans Derks,  “The ‘Violent Opium Company’ (VOC) in the East,” in *History of the Opium Problem: The Assault on the East, ca. 1600-1950* 105 (Leiden, Netherlands: Brill, 2012), 189–238. http://www.jstor.org/stable/10.1163/j.ctv4cbhdf.18
-[^ref9]: Derks, 194.
+[^ref12]: Derks, 194.
-[^ref10]: George Birdwood, “The Drying Up of the Indian Opium Revenue,” *Journal of the Royal Society of Arts* (June 20, 1913), Vol 61, No, 3161, 766.
+[^ref13]: George Birdwood, “The Drying Up of the Indian Opium Revenue,” *Journal of the Royal Society of Arts* (June 20, 1913), Vol 61, No, 3161, 766.
-[^ref11]: Basilius Bessler, *Hortus Eystettensis*,2nd Edition.
+[^ref14]: Basilius Bessler, *Hortus Eystettensis*,2nd Edition.
 Nuremberg, 1713.
-[^ref12]: Andrew Lack, *Poppy*.
+[^ref15]: Andrew Lack, *Poppy*.
 (London: Reaktion Books, 2016), 145-146.
-[^ref13]: Om Prakash, ‘Opium monopoly in India and Indonesia in the eighteenth century.’ *The Indian Economic & Social History Review*, 24 (1987): 66.
+[^ref16]: Om Prakash, ‘Opium monopoly in India and Indonesia in the eighteenth century.’ *The Indian Economic & Social History Review*, 24 (1987): 66.
-[^ref14]: Julia Lovell, *The Opium War: Drugs, Dreams and the Making of China* (London: Pan Macmillan, 2011), 2.
+[^ref17]: Julia Lovell, *The Opium War: Drugs, Dreams and the Making of China* (London: Pan Macmillan, 2011), 2.
-[^ref15]: Royal Botanic Gardens Kew Archives, Miscellaneous Reports, MCR/5/1/45, India: Economic Products: Opium, f.
+[^ref18]: Royal Botanic Gardens Kew Archives, Miscellaneous Reports, MCR/5/1/45, India: Economic Products: Opium, f.
 209.
-[^ref16]:  Joseph Dalton Hooker, *Himalayan Journals, Or, Notes of a Naturalist in Bengal, the Sikkim and Nepal Himalayas, the Khasia Mountains, &c.* (London: Ward, Lock, Bowden, 1891), 59.
+[^ref19]:  Joseph Dalton Hooker, *Himalayan Journals, Or, Notes of a Naturalist in Bengal, the Sikkim and Nepal Himalayas, the Khasia Mountains, &c.* (London: Ward, Lock, Bowden, 1891), 59.
-[^ref17]: Sandra Kemp, Introduction to *The Moonstone*, by Wilkie Collins, (London: Penguin, 1998).
+[^ref20]: Sandra Kemp, Introduction to *The Moonstone*, by Wilkie Collins, (London: Penguin, 1998).
-[^ref18]: Lack, 134-135.
+[^ref21]: Lack, 134-135.
-[^ref19]:  Jose Roca, Sylvia Suarez, *Transpolitico: arte en Colombia 1992-2012, Transpolitical: Art in Colombia 1992-2012* (Bilingual Edition)(Barcelona: Lunwerg, 2012).
+[^ref22]:  Jose Roca, Sylvia Suarez, *Transpolitico: arte en Colombia 1992-2012, Transpolitical: Art in Colombia 1992-2012* (Bilingual Edition)(Barcelona: Lunwerg, 2012).
-[^ref20]: Kristina Marie Lyons, "Decomposition as Life Politics: Soils, Selva, and Small Farmers under the Gun of the U.S.–Colombia War on Drugs.” *Cultural Anthropology* 31, (2015) no. 1: 56–81.
+[^ref23]: Kristina Marie Lyons, "Decomposition as Life Politics: Soils, Selva, and Small Farmers under the Gun of the U.S.–Colombia War on Drugs.” *Cultural Anthropology* 31, (2015) no. 1: 56–81.
-[^ref21]: *World Drug Report 2020*, Vol. 3 Drug Supply (2020), p.
+[^ref24]: *World Drug Report 2020*, Vol. 3 Drug Supply (2020), p.
 9.
-[^ref22]: Hermann Kreutzmann, ‘Afghanistan and the Opium World Market: Poppy Production and Trade’, *Iranian Studies*, 40 (2007), 605-621 (p.
+[^ref25]: Hermann Kreutzmann, ‘Afghanistan and the Opium World Market: Poppy Production and Trade’, *Iranian Studies*, 40 (2007), 605-621 (p.
 605)
-[^ref23]:‘Opium Cultivation in Afghanistan: Latests findings and emerging threats’, UNODC Research Brief November 2022
+[^ref26]:‘Opium Cultivation in Afghanistan: Latests findings and emerging threats’, UNODC Research Brief November 2022
-[^ref24]: James M Shultz, Angela Milena Gómez Ceballos, Zelde Espinel, Sofia Rios Oliveros, Maria Fernanda Fonseca & Luis Jorge Hernandez Florez (2014) Internal Displacement in Colombia, *Disaster Health*, 2:1 (2014), 13-24.
+[^ref27]: James M Shultz, Angela Milena Gómez Ceballos, Zelde Espinel, Sofia Rios Oliveros, Maria Fernanda Fonseca & Luis Jorge Hernandez Florez (2014) Internal Displacement in Colombia, *Disaster Health*, 2:1 (2014), 13-24.

 https://juncture-digital.org/hrcraddock/plants/opiumpoppy/